fahaihi/PMFFRC/README.md

 #### FastcCLS compressor
 notes:

-a) FastqCLS compressor entire FastQ file, we changed the FastqCLS script only for Reads compression, FastcCLS compressor file is located in `src/fastqcls`.
+(a) FastqCLS compressor entire FastQ file, we changed the FastqCLS script only for Reads compression, FastqCLS located in `src/fastqcls`.

-b) The FastqCLS relies on the zpaq compressor, if your device is not configured with zpaq, download and install 7Z firstly.
+(b) The FastqCLS relies on the zpaq compressor, if your device is not configured with zpaq, download and install zpaq firstly.

-c) The FastqCLS compressor relies on Python scripts, and you need to install Python on your system.
+(c) The FastqCLS compressor relies on Python scripts, and you need to install Python on your system.

 #### One-click configuration
 We give the one-click configuration scripts for the above four specialized compressors by running the following command: